Walkley Awards 2018 Terms and Conditions

 Cost of entry

-The cost of entering the awards, including GST, is $295 per entry, except for the documentary or book award.
+- The cost of entering the awards, including GST, is $295 per entry.
 Through its support of the Walkley Awards, MEAA covers the entry costs for its financial members as a benefit of membership.
 Financial members are not required to pay the entry fee except where a non-member is part of a group entry, in which case the normal entry fee ($295 only) is required.

 Photographers only need to pay a single $295 entry fee to enter multiple photographic categories or prizes — but see the details in the conditions for photographers section.

-Outstanding Contribution to Journalism: Each year, the Trustees recognise the achievements of a person or group that has demonstrated an outstanding commitment to the highest standards of journalism – truth, rigour, integrity, fairness – over a lifetime.
+- Outstanding Contribution to Journalism: Each year, the Walkley Directors recognise the achievements of a person or group that has demonstrated an outstanding commitment to the highest standards of journalism – truth, rigour, integrity, fairness – over a lifetime.
+Nominations can be made through the online entry form.
 Enter or nominate someone for this award HERE

 Eligibility: Any non-fiction film made for cinema, broadcast or web release with a running time of at least 40 minutes and a maximum time of three hours, not including entirely or scripted or improvised fictionalisations of actual events.
 If the documentary is part of a series that exceeds the three-hour limit entrants must choose the three hours of content they wish to be judged on i.e the first three episodes.